Purpose

 - Recovery options across the broader system

 The Layout Manager PRD will assume shadcn/ui is the UI foundation and that broader shadcn-compatible components may be used.
+The broader platform PRD should later define:- How external component sources are approved

 - How component updates are governed across the platform